appwrite/appwrite/app/sdks/php/README.md

 ## License

-Please see the [BSD 3-Clause license](https://raw.githubusercontent.com/appwrite/appwrite/master/LICENSE) file for more information.
+Please see the [BSD-3-Clause license](https://raw.githubusercontent.com/appwrite/appwrite/master/LICENSE) file for more information.